 This course is a survey of design technology as it applies to the production of design work in print, web and multimedia.
 Emphasis is on file construction, file formats and software used in 2-D, 3-D and animated graphics.
 Students are introduced to the Postscript imaging process and HTML as well as web and multimedia authoring software.
-Prerequisite: GRDSN 112 or permission of instructor.
+Prerequisite: GRDSN 112 and concurrent enrollment in GRDSN 121.
 (SFCC)